mlc-mlapis/docs/src/documentation/overview/how-zerops-works-inside.md

 ### Without external access

 This means no access from outside of Zerops project infrastructure, such as the Internet.
-In this case, there's only communication between Zerops Project Core Service and any of Zerops Services ([databases](/documentation/services/databases.html), runtimes environments, web servers, storages, search engines, message brokers) through the private network.
+In this case, there's only communication between Zerops Project Core Service and any of Zerops Services databases(([MariaDB (MySQL)](/documentation/services/databases/mariadb.html), ([MongoDB](/documentation/services/databases/mongodb.html), ([Redis](/documentation/services/databases/redis.html))), runtimes environments, web servers, storages, search engines, message brokers) through the private network.
 Zerops Project Core Service is the heart of each Zerops project.
 It's a part of [Project Basic Package](/documentation/overview/pricing.html#projects) pricing logic.

 The essential parts are two running instances of a **project balancer** (one in an active state and the other in a standby backup state) through which all communication is passing.